-Number outstanding after this offering 50,000,000 (1) Co mmon stock: Number outstanding before this offering 14,375,000 shares of Class B common stock (2) Number outstanding after this offering 62,500,000 shares of Class A common stock and Class B common stock $^{\left(1\right) \left(3\right) }$ Re deemable Warrants: Number of private placement warrants to be sold in a private placement simultaneously with this offering 8,000,000 (1) Number of warrants to be outstanding after this offering and the private placement 24,666,667 (1) Exe ercisability Each whole warrant is exercisable to purchase one share of our Class A common stock.
+In no event will the Class A common stock and warrants be traded separately until we have filed a Current Report on Form 8-K with the SEC containing an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
+We will file the Current Report on Form 8-K promptly after the closing of this offering, which is anticipated to take place three business days from the date of this prospectus.
+If the underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriters' over-allotment option.

+Units:

+Number outstanding before this offering

+O

+Number outstanding after this

+offering

+Common stock:

+Number outstanding before this

+offerina

+14,375,000 shares of Class B common stock (2)

+Number outstanding after this

+offering

+62,500,000 shares of Class A common stock and Class B

+common stock(1)(3)

+Redeemable Warrants:

+Number of private placement warrants to be sold in a private placement simultaneously with this offering

+Number of warrants to be outstanding after this offering and the private placement

+Exercisability

+Each whole warrant is exercisable to purchase one share of our Class A common stock.

 No fractional shares will be issued upon exercise of the warrants.
 If, upon exercise of the warrants, a holder would be entitled to receive a fractional interest in a share, we will, upon exercise, round down to the nearest whole number of shares of Class A common stock to be issued to the warrant holder.

 We structured each unit to contain one-third of one warrant, with each whole warrant exercisable for one share of Class A common stock, as compared to units issued by some other similar blank check companies that contain one whole warrant exercisable for one share, in order to reduce the dilutive effect of the warrants upon completion of our initial business combination as compared to units that each contain one warrant exercisable for one share, thus making us, we believe, a more attractive merger partner for target businesses.

+Exercise price

-Exe ercise price \$11.50 per share, subject to adjustment as described herein.
-(1) twent action and the fadeliture by an apapare of a survey of 4.077.000 found a (2) tment option and the forfeiture by our sponsors of an aggregate of 1,875,000 founder shares. hat are subject to forfeiture by our sponsors depending on the extent to which the underwriters' (3) stock and 12,500,000 shares of Class B common stock.
-The Class B common stock is ck on a one-for-one basis, subject to adjustment as described herein adjacent to the caption ."
+\$11.50 per share, subject to adjustment as described herein.

+1) Assumes no exercise of the underwriters' over-allotment option and the forfeiture by our sponsors of an aggregate of 1,875,000 founder shares.

+(2) Includes up to an aggregate of 1,875,000 shares that are subject to forfeiture by our sponsors depending on the extent to which the underwriters' over-allotment option is exercised.

+(3) Comprises 50,000,000 shares of Class A common stock and 12,500,000 shares of Class B common stock.
+The Class B common stock is convertible into shares of our Class A common stock on a one-for-one basis, subject to adjustment as described herein adjacent to the caption "Founder shares conversion and anti-dilution rights."